Volunteering at Children's Hospital

 - Documentation of Measles, Mumps, Rubella (MMR) vaccination X2 and Varicella vaccination X2

 If there is no documentation of two vaccinations or titers are not positive for the Measles, Mumps, Rubella and Varicella, then further vaccination is needed.
 Children's Hospital provides the TB skin test and MMR and Varicella titer tests free of charge.

 Teen Ambassador Program

-The summer Teen Ambassador Program will be held June 10 through August 9, 2019.
+The summer 2019 Teen Ambassador Program is full, please check back to apply for next year's class.
 The minimum requirement for participation is 6 out of the 9 weeks.
 Participants must be at least 16 years of age to apply.
 Dates of the program are from June 10 through August 9, 2019.
 The application deadline is March 30, 2019, Interviews must be completed by April 30, 2019.
 If you are interested in participating in being one of our ambassadors, please click here to fill out the application.